 The risks above are the most common ones that I think you should be aware of, but they are not a complete list of all possible risks.
 When I see you in consultation and we begin to formulate your surgical treatment plan, I’ll review with you not only these common risks but also the less likely complications that may occur.

-In general, a standard neck liposuction that can be performed in the office will be around $1500 to $2000 “out the door,” which covers the surgeon’s fee, cost of the implant, and facility fee.
-If you are already in the OR having facial surgery, and wish to add-on neck liposuction, it could add approximately $1500 to your fee.
-Keep in mind that liposuction is included as part of neck lifting or face lifting and a so a separate charge for this is not the norm.
-Remember, you can always find a lower fee, but at Mobley MD we pride ourselves on the fact that Dr. Mobley is one of the most well regarded Facial Plastic Surgeons in the Mountain West.
-There are no regrets, when you choose the best.
+In general, a standard neck liposuction that can be performed in the office will be around $1500 to $2500, which covers the surgeon’s fee and facility fee.
+If you are already in the O.R. having facial surgery and wish to add-on neck liposuction, it could add anywhere from $1000 to $1500 to your fee.
+Keep in mind that liposuction is included as part of neck lifting or face lifting and a so a separate charge for this is not common.
+You can always find a lower fee, but at Mobley MD we pride ourselves on the fact that Dr. Mobley is one of the most well regarded Facial Plastic Surgeons in the Intermountain West.
+There are no regrets when you choose the best.

 Neck Liposuction surgery may require one to two weeks for a complete recovery.
 Some of my patients are ready to work after just one week, but most require two weeks for a complete recovery.
 It is my experience that most people desire some privacy to their recovery, so waiting a full two weeks can be the best approach.